 How to cancel a credit card in 7 easy steps

 Avoid closing a credit card with a balance.
 If you try to close an account with an outstanding balance, the bank could increase the interest rate or demand full and immediate payment.
 If you plan on transferring your balance to a new card, wait until the transfer has gone through before your close the card.

-Once you’re ready to cancel your card, the provider will either required you to call directly or cancel online.
+Once you’re ready to cancel your card, the provider will likely require you to call them directly.
 Most providers want to talk to you to offer lower APR or annual fees to get you to stay with them.
-So if you’re dead set on canceling the cards, be ready to stand your ground.
 Once you cancel, make a record of the date, time, and name of the representative you speak with.

-Other providers make it even harder to cancel by requiring that you send a written request.
+While becoming less and less common, some providers require that you send a written request to cancel your credit card.
 Ask for the address over the phone, and include your credit card number and account number in the letter.
 You should receive a letter confirming the closure of the account.

 Try to log into your account or go through your credit card statements following your request to make sure that the card is definitely canceled.

 You should receive a cancellation confirmation by mail or email.
 If you don’t, follow up with your lender using details from your first phone call.

 While you may be tempted to cut up your credit card as soon as you get off the phone, it’s best to wait until you’ve received confirmation that your account has been closed, just in case there was an error in the process and you still need to reference the card number.

 When you are ready to destroy your card, cut the card into tiny pieces to make it impossible for anyone to piece it back together.
 You can even discard the pieces at different times or places.
 Remember to destroy not only your card, but also all cards given to any authorized users on your account.

 In general, no. In order to cancel your credit card you’ll likely have to talk to a bank representative over the phone at some point in the process.
 However, you might be able to at least get started online by sending a secured message through your online account login: